karenpayneoregon/flash-sessions/March8/readme.md

 ## Testing

-Once a page has been completed, view the page, click on each label to ensure focus is set to the proper input.
+Once a page has been completed:

+- View the page, click on each label to ensure focus is set to the proper input.
+- Run an automated testing tool (Karen can assist with this).